Talent Factory – Our Junior Research Groups

 Through its commitment to fostering emerging talent and cultivating groundbreaking research, the Talent Factory stands as a cornerstone of the CTC’s vision for advancing scientific discovery and driving transformative change within the chemical industry.
 The CTC supports research across the full spectrum from fundamental science to applied innovation and technology transfer, ensuring that novel ideas can mature into impactful solutions for society and the economy.

-Computational Biorefineries
+Research Group: Computational Biorefineries

 Why Biomass?